Python-Test-Engineer/PyTest-Full-Stack/COMMANDS.md

 For a self-contained pytest-html report with css and images in one file:

-`python -m pytest --html=reports/report.html --self-contained-html -vs`
+`python -m pytest --html=reports/report.html --self-contained-html -vs tests/00_check_setup`

+`--self-contained` means just one file and if we don't specify tests it will work on all `tests` folder.

 ## Coverage

-For brevity, we will select a subset of tests:

 `python -m pytest -vs tests\02_py_coffee --cov-report html --cov .`